gyp: No Xcode or CLT version detected macOS

 Step 1: Find the XCode installation location

-To get the XCode installation path, run the following command.
+To get the installation path of XCode, run the following command:

 xcode-select --print-path